alexcarchiar/bank/Documentation/Documentation.md

 #### Card

-class Card(code, expirtyDate, emissionDate, price, contract, type) All the attributes are the ones found in the Card table (see the *2.
+class Card(code, expirtyDate, emissionDate, price, contract *code*, type) All the attributes are the ones found in the Card table (see the *2.
 Relational Database* in the documentation)

 We have the following methods: